entropycode/w3f-m1-cli/README.md

 ./create-extrinsic.js [input-file-path]
 ```

 The [example input file](./input.json)  has the following fields which are neccessary for creating a signed transaction.
-In this example, we want to create a new poll in our feedback pallet on a node running locally at port 9944.
-We are going to be signing with the account with SS58 address `5G..QY`
+In this example, we want to transfer some balance from one account `5G..QY` to another account `5F..ty`s on a node running locally at port 9944.

 ```
 {
     "wsEndpoint" : "ws://127.0.0.1:9944",
     "account" : "5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY",
-  "section" : "feedback",
+    "section" : "balances",
-  "method" : "poll",
+    "method" : "transfer",
-  "args" : ["Poll Title", ["option1", "option2"], 120],
+    "args" : ["5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty", 10],
     "tip" : 2
 }
 ```